PR-CYBR/DMARRSS/docs/roadmap.md

 - [ ] [4.2](https://github.com/orgs/folkvarlabs/projects/5/views/1?pane=issue&itemId=23921066).
 Implement the frontend with support for different log formats and customization options.

 - [ ] [4.3](https://github.com/orgs/folkvarlabs/projects/5/views/1?pane=issue&itemId=23921066).
-Test the frontend to ensure seamless integration with the CATIS system and reliable performance.
+Test the frontend to ensure seamless integration with the DMARRSS system and reliable performance.

 5. **Testing and Validation** (1-2 weeks)